gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ### Authorization

 In this section we will describe how Teleport will access clusters with different authentication and authorization options.
-It will also describe scenarios where Teleport may grant access to itself for authentication options that require local objects to exist in each AKS cluster in order to authorize access to it.
+It will also describe scenarios where Teleport may grant access to itself for clusters running with AD with Kubernetes RBAC.

 #### Active Directory and Azure RBAC enabled

 If the Azure AKS cluster has Azure AD and Azure RBAC enabled, the Azure Role definition grants access one or more Kubernetes clusters.
 The list of valid RBAC rules can be found [here](https://docs.microsoft.com/en-us/azure/role-based-access-control/resource-provider-operations#microsoftcontainerservice).

 Since the authorization is specified at the Role level and must be attached to the identity that the Kubernetes and Discovery agents are running with.
 Users must manually create the Role and attach it to the Teleport Identity in advance, otherwise Teleport will not be able to gain access.

 This operation will be performed only once, and therefore we can provide a CLI that guides the user in setting the necessary identity permissions.

 The Azure RBAC representation of the minimum access level that agents require is as follows: